Clinical Skills: Mental Health Collection (Access Card)

-- Consistent, competency-based format for learning skills gives your nursing program a standardized way to teach, perform, and evaluate skills across the curriculum.
-Most skills feature the same types of skill learning tools to help students obtain a more holistic understanding of the skill and the standard QSEN nursing competencies.
+- Consistent, competency-based format for learning skills offers a standardized way for you to learn and perform skills.
+Most skills feature the same types of skill learning tools to help you obtain a more holistic understanding of the skill and standard QSEN nursing competencies.

 - Quick sheet provides a concise, step-by-step summary of the skill.

-- Extended text gives students a 360-degree look at all aspects of the skill.
+- Extended text offers an in-depth look at all aspects of the skill.
 Subjects addressed in the extended text section include:

 - Safety alerts